 Cause: Your access tokens expire after some duration (60 minutes is common).
 The client requests a refresh-token exchange.
 If your refresh-token implementation is buggy (e.g. you invalidate the old refresh token before successfully issuing the new one, and the response is then dropped/retried), the client ends up with neither valid token and the next call fails.

-Fix: implement refresh-token rotation atomically.
+Fix (the correct one): implement refresh-token rotation atomically.
 The old refresh token MUST remain valid until the new one is confirmed delivered.
-If your DB allows it, use a transaction wrapping “issue new, invalidate old” so both succeed or neither does.
+Wrap “issue new, invalidate old” in a DB transaction so both succeed or neither does, and serve idempotent retries of the same refresh-token exchange.

 What we won’t cover (out of scope here)